 Adding Time

-If we use the above example and convert it to their decimal equivalents, 4:30 becomes 4.50 hours and 3:45 becomes 3.75 hours.
+If we use the above example and convert it to decimal equivalents, 4:30 becomes 4.50 hours and 3:45 becomes 3.75 hours.
 Adding the decimal time would result in 8.25 hours, which can be converted back into 8:15h (8 hours & 15 minutes).

 Entering Time